terraware/terraserver/README.md

 *   send_email: sends an email message from the server
 *   send_text_message: sends a text message from the server

-### WebSocket connections

-A WebSocket connection is opened by via `/api/v1/websocket`.
-Authentication is similar to the REST authentication described below.

-Websocket messages are sent as JSON strings with the following minimum format:
-`{ “type”: <type>, “parameters”: { <parameters> }`.
-Here `<parameters>` is a dictionary of parameter names and values.

 ## Permissions

 Permissions specify which users can access which resources.
 We're currently reworking the permission